 In addition, the following characteristics of inclisiran use will be collected: dose, route, indication for use, start and stop dates.
-Other variables such pregnancy history, history of onset and other characteristics of disease, socio-demographics, gestational age, co-morbidities, concomitant medications, disease severity and duration, and other relevant potential confounders will be collected.
+Other variables such pregnancy history, history of onset and other characteristics of disease, socio-demographics, gestational age, co-morbidities, maternal concomitant medications, neonate and infant medications, disease severity and duration, and other relevant potential confounders will be collected.